-- offer full day care 9.00am - 3.15pm, with optional lunch club to extend the morning session.
+- We offer full daycare from 8:45 am to 3:15 pm.
+We also offer optional breakfast club and a lunch club to extend the morning session.

-- We have spaces for children from the age of two and offer places in line with the two-year-old funding scheme aimed at low income families and looked-after children.
-(NB. a FREE two-year-old
+- We have spaces for children from the age of two and offer places in line with the two-year-old funding scheme aimed at low-income families and looked-after children.

 - We dedicate Monday sessions to children starting school in the next academic year allowing us to offer more structured activities to promote independence and help support children’s